-Here’s some claims about how grades (GPA) and test scores (ACT) predict success in college.
+Here are some claims about how grades (GPA) and test scores (ACT) predict success in college.

 In a study released this month, the University of Chicago Consortium on School Research found—after surveying more than 55,000 public high school graduates—that grade point averages were five times as strong at predicting college graduation as were ACT scores.
 (Fortune)